kakavi/metabase/docs/users-guide/05-visualizing-results.md

 ![Stacked area chart](images/visualizations/area.png)

 **Trend lines**
 Another useful option for line, area, bar, and scatter charts is trend lines.
 If you have a question where you're grouping by a time field, open up the visualization settings and turn the `Show trend line` toggle on to display a trend line.
-Metabase will choose the best type of line to fit to the trend of your series.
+Kenga Analytics will choose the best type of line to fit to the trend of your series.
 This will even work if you have multiple metrics selected in your summary.
 But it won't work if you have any groupings beyond the one time field.

 ![Trend lines](images/visualizations/trend-lines.png)